10up/babel-preset-default/README.md

 #### options.modules
 It's the `@babel/preset-env` [modules](https://babeljs.io/docs/en/babel-preset-env#modules) setting.
 Default's to `auto` which will detect whether the "caller" (e.g webpack) has ES6 modules support and if so, will disable module transpilation (this is the desired behavior for tree-shaking for example);

+#### options.runtimeESModules
+This options defaults to `true` if `modules` is `false` and defaults to `false` otherwise.

+Enabling this option will prevent transformation of runtime helpers to CommonJS modules.
+If you're using webpack or any other bundle that supports ES6 modules, you most likely don't need to transpile modules.
+We recommend setting this option to `true`.

 #### options.wordpress
 When enabled will load `@wordpress/babel-preset-default`.
 Required when building WordPress Gutenberg blocks.